Silo 15: Production

-The German version was shot in Hamburg and shown throughout Europe on German speaking networks.
-An Australian version was filmed in Sydney, produced by Grahame Jennings and directed by John Alaimo.
+Release

 By August 1969 the Australian version had been sold to the US (the National Educational Television Network), Canada and the BBC 2 but it had not been shown on Australian TV.
 It was broadcast on BBC Two, 2 September 1969, 21:10pm.
+Andrew Gaty reported he sold the drama through his company Seven Keys to the US, UK and Canada for $28,000.

 To give it at some audience, it was screened at the Gala Cinema in Sydney.
 Jennings said, "We feel that an important issue is at stake here, that a critical point has been reached in the production of drama by Australians for Australian television."

-When the film aired in the cinema, the Sydney Morning Herald called it "tense, scary fare right out of the Twilight Zone and very much belongs to the small screen."
+When the film aired in the cinema, the Sydney Morning Herald called it "tense, scary fare right out of The Twilight Zone and very much belongs to the small screen."
+The Bulletin said:

+Seen on the cinema screen, it may seem a little pared-down one set, two characters, and a couple of off-screen voices but it makes its effect quite well...
+Gregory Marton in his reiterations and under- linings of his viewpoint gives his viewers too little credit for understanding.
+The message that man can create com- plicated and lethal machines but that only he can control them and that finally human values are the important ones is hardly a new one, but it can’t be stated too often; and with all its oversimplification this is a neatly constructed teleplay and efficiently produced.

+In 1970 John Alaimo said "It has been shown to all commercial channels but either it's too far above them or they're just not interested in drama.
+It has me baffled...
+I certainly don't say that people should buy it but at least I think they should consider it.
+It's a complete enigma and has destroyed some of my faith in commercial television.
+I'm not saying that it's better than the programs we see on local television but is's certainly no worse."

+The film screened again as a support feature in cinemas in Sydney in November 1970.
 In 1972 the show aired on ATN Sydney.
+"It's been a long wait but I finally made it," said Martin.

+It was repeated on ATN in 1973 and 1974.

 The same producer and director later made Odyssey: A Journey, a documentary drama, which aired in 1972.

+Filmink said "It’s a very good television play, with two strong actors, and a compelling story; it sags a little in places, but the ending doesn’t sell out."